Caring for your Clip in Hair Extensions

 Hollywood Beauty Argan Shampoo and Conditioner - These products are also sulphate free which makes them perfect for hair extensions as it is gentle and will not damage the integrity of the hair.
 They are full of nourishing Argan Oil, which will help to keep your extensions looking healthy and shiny.
 Our Company Director tested washing our hair extensions using the Argan Shampoo and Conditioner and they worked beautifully.

-Why do we recommend to use sulphate free and paraben free shampoo and conditioner?
+Why do we recommend using sulphate free and paraben free shampoo and conditioner?

 Paraben is made of para-hydroxybenzoic acid.
 It is best not to use any acid based products on the hair extensions as mentioned above they no longer have any natural oils to help protect the hair strands from harsh chemicals.
 So as mentioned, mild shampoo and conditioner is best.

 Parabens are used in shampoos as a preservative to help extend the shelf life and help mix the ingredients of the shampoo.
-We recommend using paraben free shampoo on your own hair as well as on the hair extensions as it shampoos with parabens have been linked to causing dry, dull, brittle hair because it can tear apart the cuticles.
+We recommend using paraben free shampoo on your own hair as well as on the hair extensions.
+Shampoos with parabens have been linked to causing dry, dull, brittle hair because it can tear apart the cuticles.
 As your own hair grows and repairs this is not so noticeable but really shows when using on hair extensions.

 Should I use a leave-in Conditioner?